seeuno98/rag-assistant/README.md

 - **Semantic Retrieval** – Retrieves the most relevant paper segments via FAISS or Pinecone vector stores.
 - **LLM Response Generation** – Combines retrieved research context with an LLM (OpenAI or Hugging Face) for accurate answers and summaries.
 - **Automated Daily Digest** – Generates a concise markdown summary (“LLM Research Digest”) of new papers each day.
-- **Interactive UI** – Streamlit web app for live research Q&A and visualization.
 - **Cloud-First Workflow** – Streams data from arXiv (no local raw file storage needed).

 ---